 4. Understand contracts

 Never sign any agreement that you don't fully comprehend.
-Read the terms and conditions carefully before closing deals with any SaaS software solutions.
-Every clause on how end-users may access and use the software, for example, manage subscription basis, cost, and renewals.
+Read the terms and conditions carefully before closing deals with any SaaS solutions.
+Take note of every clause on license management, costs, renewals, and how end-users may access and use the software.

 5. Vendor management expertise

 Your SaaS solution should have your back in negotiations.
-Try to pick a SaaS procurement service that has vendor management.
-Procurement professionals can bring unmatchable experience to the table since they negotiate deals repeatedly and know the market for substantial savings.
+Try to pick a SaaS procurement service that has vendor relationship management.
+Procurement professionals can bring unmatchable experience to the table since they negotiate contracts repeatedly and know the market for substantial savings.

 6. Ask for support